 The three different forms of simple sugar

 Glucose is our primary sweetener, naturally found in milk, fruit, and other carbohydrate foods.
 Our whole body uses it for energy.
 It is the safest form of sweetener because it has the lowest tendency to bond with a protein or lipid and cause damage.
 This horrific process is called “glycation” and is 10 times more prominent in Fructose and Sucrose molecules.
 After Glucose travels through the stomach into the small intestine, it is absorbed through the intestinal wall to be carried to the liver via the blood.
 When the liver gets it, Glucose triggers the release of insulin to carry it through the body to be used.
 Our brains simply couldn’t function without it.
 However, when there is an excess of glucose, our liver will begin to turn it into glycogen (bundles of glucose) and absorb it to save for future use (in between meals or overnight).
 When our liver is packed with glycogen, the bundles of sugar are then turned into fatty acids to be stored as fat.
 If you are getting your glucose from natural foods, it is very hard to cause this to happen, as the body will use about 80 percent of the glucose for energy.
-Unless you are taking Glucose tablets, you still need to be careful.
-Most foods contain other types of sugar molecules.
+Where glucose can be found readily in most of our foods, it isn’t the only sugar molecule present.
+Most foods contain more than one type of sugar molecule.
 (It is also necessary for me to note that Galactose is a milk sugar molecule that I am not going to delve into because the body converts it into Glucose.)

 Most importantly, Fructose inhibits Leptin, the hormone that tells your brain that it’s full.
 Your brain relies on leptin to tell it whether or not to increase metabolism to get rid of excess fat, or slow it down so you don’t starve.
 Every fat cell contains leptin, so the more fat cells there are, the more your brain accelerates the metabolism to compensate.
 When there is an excess of Fructose, the body is storing fat at an accelerated rate and telling your brain that you are starving and need to eat more.
-High fructose corn syrup, processed juices, and table sugar are all causing these symptoms, as well as insulin resistance, mood swings, cellular and DNA damage, etc.
+High fructose corn syrup, processed juices, and table sugar are all causing insulin resistance, mood swings, cellular and DNA damage, etc. or what is commonly known as Metabolic Syndrome.

 When your gut lining is healthy, small amounts of sugar are handled easily.
 Probiotics (the good bacteria) are actually stronger than bad bacteria and control their numbers with ease, as long as everything is in balance.